tangle-network/relayer/README.md

 Example:

-* Create a `config.toml` file and add the following configuration
+* Create a `config.toml` file in any directory and add the following configuration

-	> On Unix `webb-relayer` looks for the config at ~/.config/webb-relayer/config.toml .

-	> On MacOS `webb-relayer` looks for the config at ~/Library/Application Support/tools.webb.webb-relayer/config.toml .

 ```toml
 # Webb Relayer Network Port